gautam1228/speech-to-speech-EPOCH/README.md

    python main.py
    ```

-2. Speak into the microphone with English speech.
+2. Add an audi file in the '.wav' format.

-3. The translated Hindi speech will be output in real-time.
+3. The translated Hindi speech will be output in another file and saved in the file system.

 ## Dataset

 We created a custom dataset for training the speech-to-speech translation model.
-The dataset comprises pairs of English and Hindi speech utterances, meticulously curated to ensure diverse and accurate training.
+Initially, we utilized the LibriSpeech dataset (https://paperswithcode.com/dataset/librispeech), which contains English speech-to-text data.
+We employed the Google Translate API to convert this English text into Hindi text.
+Subsequently, the Hindi text was transformed into Hindi audio using gTTS (Google Text-to-Speech), albeit this task was computationally intensive.

 ## Challenges